 The following Bloodborne Pathogens Program is official policy for the PA Department of General Services (DGS) and all of its employees.
-Authority and responsibility for its execution are pursuant to the DGS Secretary's "Safety Program Policy Statement", PA Management Directive 530.31 Workplace Safety and Health Program,, PA Management Directive 505.26 HIV/AIDS and Other Bloodborne Infections/Diseases in the Workplace, and "Element C" of the DGS Accident & Illness Prevention Program (AIPP).
+Authority and responsibility for its execution are pursuant to DGS Secretary Topper's "Safety Program Policy Statement" dated 01-13-16, PA Management Directive 530.31, PA Management Directive 505.26 and "Element C" of the DGS Accident & Illness Prevention Program (AIPP) and Safety Manual.
 All of these documents are available for review online.

 This policy includes material that applies directly to DGS operations.
-The in-depth treatment of this subject is the Occupational Safety and Health Administration (OSHA) CFR 29 1910.1030 and its associated letters of interpretation, which have been used for guidance.
+The in-depth treatment of this subject is CFR 29 1910.1030 and its associated letters of interpretation, which have been used for guidance.